Vonvikken/svg-maps/README.md

 Ruby script used to create SVG maps of Italian _comuni_ and provinces from OSM data.

-## Installation

-To manually build the gem, run the following script:

-    $ ./build_gem.sh

-To install it in your system, execute:

-    $ gem install svg_maps_italy-<version>.gem

 ## Description
 I made this script to create SVG maps of Italian administrative subdivisions (namely regions, provinces and _comuni_), intending to publish them on Wikipedia, like I did